esrg-knights/FantasyCourtWebsite/fantasycourt.nl/content/praktische_info/faq/_index.en.md

 The tournament works on an elimination bracket system, composed of one-on-one duels limited to two minutes each.
 An overview of the rules can be found on the [Activities page,]({{< ref "programma_2025/activiteiten/">}}) but a printout will also be available to review at the tournament location.

 ### How do I participate in the costume contest?
 You can sign up on the day of the festival at the Fantasy Court info stand to take part in the costume contest.
-There are only a certain number of participation slots, which will be filled on a first-come first-serve basis.
+There are only a certain number of participation time slots, which will be filled on a first-come first-serve basis, so sign up as early as possible.
+Signups close at 13:30 at the latest, or earlier if all slots are filled.

 ### What are the rules of the costume contest?
 The costume contest is open to all ages.
-You can participate with any outfit or costume that you have designed and (mostly) made yourself.
+You can participate with any outfit or costume that you have designed and (mostly) made yourself, even if someone else wears it as your 'model.'
+Direct cosplays are not permitted, but reimaginings/original interpretations of existing characters are.
 Our own grand jury will judge the costumes.
 Self-made costume pieces will be judged favorably, and the jury will collectively decide the winner.
 You can find an overview of the rules on the [Activities page.]({{< ref "programma_2025/activiteiten/">}})

 ---